 How far are you from achieving your objectives?

-- If you are launching a new product into a new market, you may need to spend heavily to achieve customer awareness.
+- If you are launching a new product into a new market, you may need to spend heavily to build brand recognition.

-- If your product is already well established, you may only need a few advertisements to maintain awareness.
+- If your product is already well established, you may only need a few adverts to maintain awareness.

-- Are you considering a brand-building investment?
-Are you planning a short-term sales drive or longer-term awareness?
+- Are you considering a brand-building investment or planning a short-term sales drive?

 - How effective do you expect your advertising to be?
 How many extra sales do you need to generate to justify your spend?